It is difficult to get a man to understand something, when his salary depends on his not understanding it.Upton Sinclair

 The rapidity of the coming shift toward a low-carbon economy is where a possible ‘carbon bubble’ comes in.
 The willingness to invest might be changing as analysts begin to understand the risks associated with continuing to hold fossil fuel stocks or bonds.
 National oil companies are not immune from a low-carbon transition either.
 Even though they don’t sell stock, they often have to borrow to mount large development projects, and countries that nationalized their oil production in past decades have come to depend upon those revenue streams for their national budgets.
 The details are different, but the underlying risk exposure is the same: a possible coming drop in demand over the next few decades for fossil fuels if renewables and electrified transportation are really poised to take off, and if policies are put in place that adds further political impetus to the transition.

 The more optimistic analyses I summarized in Part 2 argue that even without policy actions pushing things toward decarbonization, technological disruptions are underway that will make it happen.
 This makes it sound too easy, however.
 Without forward-looking policies in place, the changes won’t happen as quickly as they might otherwise, nor will they proceed with the safety nets in place to assist those harmed by the coming social transitions.
 Our current political turmoil is due, at least in part, to people who felt direct harm from the crash of 2008 and the ensuing long decade of recovery.
+The impacts of the current pandemic have also been unevenly distributed, and the economy will take years to recover.
 Many lost their homes, or their hopes for a college education for their children, and those lost years can never be returned to them.
 Imagine what will happen if there is an even bigger disruption to the world economy.
-Visionary leadership is called for that has been lacking to date, leadership that doesn’t promise a return to a past that is long gone, or one that relies on cynical promises to rebuild industries that can no longer compete, but instead leadership that instills a sense of hope that we can in fact build a better future by moving forward.
+Visionary leadership is called for that has been lacking to date, leadership that doesn’t promise a return to a past that is long gone, or one that relies on cynical promises to rebuild industries that can no longer compete, but instead real leadership that instills a sense of hope that we can in fact build a better future by moving forward.

 These trends show why it’s possible for someone like me to be frustrated with the short-term political paralysis in Washington, nervous about the coming changes, while at the same time cautiously optimistic longer-term.
 Things are starting to move in the right direction, and the pace of change is likely to accelerate in coming years.
+We now have real choices, good choices, for moving away from fossil fuels and building a more sustainable civilization.
 What is certain is that we are on the cusp of great changes.
 Will it happen soon enough to avoid some of the worst effects of climate change?
 Will we follow our better angels and try harder to make sure that no one is left behind?
 Time will tell.

 Part 3: How big would it be, and who would get hurt if it popped? [current post]